 Apply for 1 of 2 $1,000 ISSC Bursaries created in honour of long serving past director Sue Hanby.
 The bursary is open to students enrolled in marine-related studies, with preference given to those preparing for a sea-going career.

-We are now accepting applications for the ISSC Maritime Bursary created in honour of long serving director and corporate secretary, Sue Hanby.
-Two bursaries of $1000 each are available this year.
-The bursary is open to students who are enrolling in marine related studies with a recognized educational institution, however, please note that preference will be given to students who are preparing for a sea-going career.
+We are now accepting applications for the ISSC Maritime Bursary created in honour of long serving director and corporate secretary Sue Hanby.
+Two bursaries of $1000 each are available for this year.
+The bursary is open to students who are enrolled in marine related studies with a recognized educational institution, however, please note that preference will be given to students that are preparing for a sea-going career.